-Respondents are advised that copies of submissions received will be forwarded to the relevant lead policy Government Departments for their sector and their observations and input sought in respect of those submissions.
+Respondents are advised that copies of submissions received will be forwarded to the relevant lead Government Departments for their sector and their observations and input sought in respect of those submissions.
 This is to promote an integrated approach to addressing skills and labour shortages in the State.
 Economic Migration Policy Unit will also undertake any necessary follow up with submitters and consultation with Government Departments/State Bodies and industry groups.
-This review process will involve consultation with an Interdepartmental Group (IDG) on Economic Migration Policy chaired by the Department of Business, Enterprise & Innovation with membership drawn from senior officials of key Government Departments and offices.
-At the end of the consultation process the Department will make recommendations to the Minister for Business, Enterprise and Innovation.
+This review process will involve consultation with an Interdepartmental Group (IDG) on Economic Migration Policy chaired by the Department of Enterprise, Trade and Employment with membership drawn from senior officials of key Government Departments and offices.
+At the end of the consultation process the Department will make recommendations to the Minister for Enterprise, Trade and Employment.
 Changes to the lists approved by the Minister will then be given legal effect by way of a statutory instrument.